Kilian06/OPC-Projet-12/README.md

 The naming conventions used for the project are as follows

 CSS & JS :

-For class, variable and function name : ```camelCase``` The file mains.scss containt all url of each scss file
+For class, variable and function name : ```camelCase```.

+The file mains.scss containt all url of each scss file.

 REACT :

-In each component there are a file name index.jsx and the style file name component.scss
+In each component there are a file name index.jsx and the style file name component.scss.